Trencrom Hill

-Trencrom Hill (or Trecrobben) is a prominent hill fort, owned by the National Trust, near Lelant, Cornwall.
+Trencrom Hill, or Trecrobben, (Torr Krobm, meaning curved hill) is a prominent hill fort, owned by the National Trust, near Lelant, Cornwall.
 It is crowned by an univallate Neolithic tor enclosure and was re-used as a hillfort in the Iron Age.
 Cairns or hut circles can be seen in the level area enclosed by the stone and earth banks.
 The hill overlooks the Hayle Estuary and river, and Mount's Bay and St Michael's Mount can be seen to the south.
 The hill was recorded as Torcrobm in 1758 which is derived from Cornish "torr crobm", i.e. 'hunched bulge'.

 Trink lies one kilometre to the north west.

 National Trust

 Trencrom Hill was acquired by the National Trust as freehold on 8 August 1946 from Lieutenant Colonel G L Tyringham.
 The freehold was 25.568 ha.
 On ascending the hill from the north side there is a plaque in situ in the rock facing the path.
 It reads: